Resume for Carpenter

 Carpenter – ABC Construction Company | January 2015 – Present

-- Collaboration with other tradespeople at the construction site to assure a smooth process and compliance with deadlines for projects.
+- Collaborated with other tradespeople on projects to make sure of smooth work flow and respect for deadlines for projects.

-Record each experience sequentially, beginning with the most recent position.
+List each job experience with reverse chronological order beginning with the most recent job.

 5. Education

-Within this area, mention your educational background related to carpentry.
-Include the name of your institution, degree/diploma obtained (if applicable) as well as the year of completion.
+In this section, write about your educational background related to carpentry.
+Include the name of your school, the degree or diploma earned (if relevant) and the date of your completion.

 Example: